 top of page

-Sydney Sweeney starred in a 15-second American Eagle jeans commercial.
+Sydney Sweeney starred in a captivating 15-second commercial for American Eagle jeans.
+The internet buzzed about it for weeks.

 The Campaign: What Actually Happened